parm2gill/scriptoflist/README.md

 # Script by Gill
-## Script for checking status
+## Script for checking exam setup status

-I have written a script to check if the exam setup has begun for perticular koala or not.
+This script is a remote operations helper that lets an L1 support engineer jump through a  (Local machine -> kproxy -> koala -> examserver), check the VMs, and display the exam system’s current state with clear visibility.

 you can use this script as below.
 1. Download the script in your local system.